cbuscaron/docs-1/source/gripper_documentation_markdown.md

 # Tutorial: Interfacing Third Party Grippers with Fetch’s Arm

-Fetch offers a modular mobile manipulator platform, capable of completing a variety of tasks across complex enviorments.
-Mechanisms such as those present in grippers are the physical basis for how a robot interacts with the world.
-Grippers offer different utility based on their governing mechanism allowing a robot to achieve a desired task.
-The Fetch gripper is a parallel pincher which offers a wide range of utility, however, there may be instances
-    where a different configuration is desirable.
+Fetch offers a modular mobile manipulator platform, capable of completing a variety of tasks across complex environments.
+End-effector mechanisms such as grippers are the physical basis for how a robot interacts with the world.
+Grippers offer different utility based on their governing kinematic design allowing a robot to achieve a desired task.
+The Fetch gripper is a parallel pincher which offers a wide range of utility, however, there may be instances where a different configuration is desirable.
 The following tutorial outlines the procedure for interfacing different robot grippers creating a procedural approach for doing this using Fetch’s mechanical, electrical, and software interfaces.
-After a review of systems two specific examples will be presented.
+After a review of systems two specific examples are presented.

 ## Mechanical Gripper Interface of Fetch: